SoftWherePear/Softwherepear/README.md

 ### I'm a Shopify Web-Developer from <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/8/88/United-states_flag_icon_round.svg/2048px-United-states_flag_icon_round.svg.png" width="16"> CA, US.

 I've been coding for 8+ years, so I definitely have mastery over all the skills needed for Shopify developement.
-But you can never konw too much so I am always learning and have a very open mind.
+But you can never know too much so I am always learning and have a very open mind.
 Happy to say, I am dedicated to making your Shopify dreams come true!
 Let me know what your heart desires and we can work together to make it real 💯

 ⚡ Fun fact: I love to rock climb 🧗 and surf 🏄‍♂️